 Split tunneling feature

 Split tunneling allows you to deal with this kind of problem without disconnecting the VPN.
-You configure the Private Internet Access VPN app to route “problem” traffic directly to the internet, while continuing to pass the rest through the encrypted VPN tunnel.
+You configure the Private Internet Access VPN app to route “problematic” traffic directly to the internet, while continuing to pass the rest through the encrypted VPN tunnel.

 Dedicated IP addresses are available